Department of Health

 Integration support for workers and their families

-New navigator roles are being established to ensure candidates are adequately supported prior to employment, during relocation, and in their settlement and integration into local communities.
+Local community navigators have been employed across Victoria to ensure candidates are adequately supported prior to employment, during relocation, and in their settlement and integration into local communities.
 Pre-employment and integration support will be provided to connect individuals and their families to essential services and to create the social and professional connections needed to settle into their new community.
-A number of these navigator roles have already commenced with more to come.

 Service eligibility